MunKeat/cs4224f-cassandra/README.md

 (env) $ mv ./4224-project-files/data-files/*.csv ./data
 ```

+4. Set the configuration file

-4. Run `import.py` to import the data into cassandra
+5. Run `import.py` to import the data into cassandra

 ```
 (env) $ python import.py
 ```

-5. You will be prompted to confirm the correct `cqlsh` path
+6. You will be prompted to confirm the correct `cqlsh` path

-<<Insert Image>>

-6. By the completion of the script, the data would have been imported into the cassandra database.
+7. By the completion of the script, the data would have been imported into the cassandra database.
+To repeat the experiment with different configuration, ruhn step 4 to step 6 with different `config.txt`

 ### Running Cassandra with DataStax Python Driver